The-cheeseDOS-Project/cheeseDOS/README.md

 - Compiles identically across all Linux systems
 - Mostly made in C99
 - Runs in a single address space

-## Building

-For instructions on building from source, refer to the [Build and Run Guide](./docs/build.md).

 ## Documentation